adarshverma1341/Data-Analysis-Excel-Dashboard/README.md

 ##Explore the dashboard to discover:

-✅ Comparison of sales and orders in a single chart
+-Comparison of sales and orders in a single chart
-✅ Highest sales and orders by month
+- Highest sales and orders by month
-✅ Demographic insights: who's buying more, men or women?
+- Demographic insights: who's buying more, men or women?
-✅ Order status analysis
+- Order status analysis
-✅ Top 10 sales-contributing states
+- Top 10 sales-contributing states
-✅ Age and gender analysis based on orders
+- Age and gender analysis based on orders
-✅ Top sales channels and categories
+- Top sales channels and categories